BROADSoftware/HADeploy/docsite/docs/gettingstarted.md

 ## Launching HADeploy

-Let's say we have installed HADeploy (LINK) and have arranged to have the `....../hadeploy/bin` folder in our PATH (See Installation above), and we are in our project directory.
+Let's assume we have [installed HADeploy](./installation) and have arranged to have the `....../hadeploy/bin` folder in our PATH (See Installation above), and we are in our project directory.

 To launch the deployment, just type: